 Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

-Design or drawing is one of the diverse branches of visual arts and is considered one of the oldest methods of communication among humans, often executed with simple tools and lines.
+Drawing or design is one of the diverse branches of the visual arts and is regarded as one of the earliest forms of human communication, often executed with simple tools and lines.
 Etymologically, the word “design” means “planning” or “mapping”, but in a specialized sense, it refers to recreating visual images or giving form to mental concepts.
 At its simplest, design is the creation of images using a wide range of tools and techniques, which is why it is regarded as the foundation of all visual and applied arts.
 In artistic terminology, design corresponds to the words “Drawing” and “Design”, both used with slight differences in meaning.
 Design as Drawing implies a more concrete and tangible sense, emphasizing the use of lines as a fundamental element in creating images.
 Design as Design (Dizain) does not necessarily involve line drawing; rather, it emphasizes conceptualization, evaluation of various aspects, and functional considerations of a project.
 In fields such as graphic design, industrial design, and fashion design, the term “Design” is preferred over drawing, and its application adapts according to the artistic discipline.

-One of the key features of the art of design is that it can serve as a prelude to creation in other arts such as painting, architecture, and sculpture, while also standing as an independent and complete work of art.
+One of the key features of the art of design is that it can serve as a prelude to creation in other arts, such as painting, architecture, and sculpture, while also existing as a fully realized and independent work of art.

 The style of design has evolved over time, reflecting shifts in artistic perception and acquiring new meanings in each era.
 In ancient Eastern art, there was no clear distinction between design and painting.
 Eastern artists represented nature as they saw and understood it, relying more on their imagination than direct observation.
 Their goal was to create works inspired by nature, prioritizing creativity and invention over precise imitation.